 I was in the middle of the movie and it was almost climax.
 Mom came like a police officer who forces you to stand up, get out of your jail and and do the stone cracking with The Dalton Brothers.
 Driving again?
 To the southern outer part of Jakarta?
 To the edge of this city? *I wanted to cry*

 But I tried to calm myself and said, “Okay, let’s go”.

 There we went to the Low Vision Service Center.
 It’s in Nangka Street, Jagakarsa.
 I drove along Buncit Raya until the end of the road and found an intersection of Ragunan-TB Simatupang, then turned left.
-I went to Kampung Rambutan direction until I found Aneka Tambang (ANTAM) Building and turn left at Nangka Street.
-A few meters later there’s a complex of Balkesmas PGI (Public Health Center of the Association of Churches of Indonesia) on the left, and the Low Vision Service Center’s building is inside of it.
-It’s a decent building, but we can see the sign clearly from outside of the gate.
+I went to Kampung Rambutan direction until I found Aneka Tambang (ANTAM) Building and turned left at Nangka Street.
+After a few meters there was a complex of Balkesmas PGI (Public Health Center of the Association of Churches of Indonesia) on the left, and the Low Vision Service Center’s building is inside of it.
+It’s a modest building, but we can see the sign clearly from outside of the gate.

 Well, here is a sample of an Eye Telescope.

 And here’s my mom testing it